-Red sand dunes, dry riverbeds, desert flowers and lots of predators.
+Red sand dunes, dry riverbeds, desert flowers and lots and lots of predators.

 Nestled in the corner between Namibia and Botswana, the arid Kgalagadi Transfrontier Park is a predator haven.
 The park spans the South Africa/Botswana border and occupies the southern reaches of the mighty Kalahari Desert, which technically is a semi-desert.
 The part of the park that sits in Botswana is called Mabuasehube.

 During the day, herds of springbok and gemsbok graze in the dry riverbeds while lions, hyenas and leopards sleep away the heat.
 Cheetahs stalk their prey while birds of prey are on the lookout for a meal.
 Mobs of mongooses, meerkats and ground squirrels forage busily.
 At night, the tables turn and predators become active.